Ilir Meta: 1969–2004: Beginnings and Prime Minister

-1999–2002

 Meta became Prime Minister on 29 October 1999.
 At age 30 he was the second-youngest prime minister in Albanian history after Zog I, who was 27 at the time of his election in 1922.
 Following the 2001 parliamentary election, he initially remained Prime Minister.
 The President of Albania, Rexhep Meidani, approved the Government of Albania on 7 September 2001.
 Five days afterward, the government gave a vote of confidence to Meta's Cabinet.
 However, the formation of the new cabinet took almost three months.
 On 29 January 2002, Meta announced his resignation as Prime Minister due to party infighting between the Socialist Party leader Fatos Nano and himself.
 Pandeli Majko was elected Prime Minister on 22 February 2002.

 During this period, Albania engaged in a range of important reforms, joining the Stabilisation and Association Process with the European Union.

-2009–2017
+2009–2016: Deputy Prime Minister

 In the 2009 parliamentary election, the Socialist Movement for Integration (LSI) won four seats in the Parliament of Albania, with 4.8% of the total vote.
 The party along with PSV91 became the determining parties to form the government coalition.
 On 16 September 2009, the LSI allied with the Democratic Party of Albania (PD) to form the government coalition.

 With the formation of the new government led by Democratic Party chairman Sali Berisha, Meta became the Deputy Prime Minister and the Minister of Foreign Affairs at the same time.
 He was an early and vocal campaigner for the visa-free with the Schengen Area, which was accomplished in 2010.
 He remains one of the most vocal campaigners and advocates of regional and European integration for all countries of the Western Balkans, as a means to further strengthen stability and peace in the region.

 In 2011, Meta served as the Minister of Economy, Trade, and Energy in the center-right government of Sali Berisha, whose Democratic Party of Albania the LSI joined after the 2009 parliamentary election.

 In the run-up to the eighth multi-party elections held in 2013, Meta and the Socialist Movement for Integration (LSI) left the coalition with the Democratic Party (PD) established in 2009, to transfer over to the Socialist Party (PS).
 The result of the elections was a victory for the Alliance for a European Albania containing with LSI led by the PS and its leader, Edi Rama.
 On 10 September 2013, Parliament elected Meta as Chairman of Parliament by a vote of 91 to 45.